 Display of dynamic features.

-Thinning of symbol density when the user zoome out to a smaller viewing scale. for gridded data that uses symbol-based portrayal.
+Thinning of symbol density when the user zooms out to a smaller viewing scale. for gridded data that uses symbol-based portrayal.

 Special portrayal requirements must be described in the portrayal section since they may require product-specific implementation.